evanstoner/cli4j/README.md

 ```

-Then create a method to get an instance of this command to `NovaCli`:
+Then create a method to get an instance of this command in `NovaCli`:

 ```java
 public AddFixedIpCommand addFixedIp() {